lucataglia/react-native-keycloak-plugin/README.md

 Resolver arguments:
  - _response_: a JSON object containing two fields:
-    - *tokens*: a JSON containing all the tokens returned by KeyCloak.
+    - *tokens*: a JSON containing all the tokens returned by Keycloak.
 If you used'info' as *scope* the JSON will be as shown below.
-    - *deepLinkUrl*: The redirectUrl with some KeyCloak query params added at the end.
+    - *deepLinkUrl*: The redirectUrl with some Keycloak query params added at the end.

 ```json
 response.tokens = {